obhq/obliteration/README.md

 - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)
 - [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb)

-Remove the `build` directory from the previous step and open this folder with VS Code.
-It will ask which CMake preset to use and you need to choose the debug version (e.g. `windows-debug`).
+Then open this folder with VS Code.
+It will ask which CMake preset to use and you need to choose the same one that you was using when building.
 Everything should work out of the box (e.g. code completion, debugging, etc).

 ### Get a homebrew application for testing